 Nichols was delighted to be honored by the Society for Historians of the Gilded Age and Progressive Era with the Roger D. Bridges Distinguished Service Award in 2015.
 He was honored as one of four Oregon State University Faculty Members of the Game in Fall 2016.

 Nichols has done over one hundred conference and invited presentations.
-He also has moderated or chaired another hundred panels and events, including panels and interview events with such figures as Ta-Nehisi Coates, Michael Beschloss, and Nicholas Kristof.
+He also has moderated or chaired another hundred panels and events, including panels and interview events with such figures as Ta-Nehisi Coates, Madeline Albright, Henry Louis Gates Jr., Michael Beschloss, and Nicholas Kristof, among others.

 Presentations, Publications, Public Work:

-Dr. Nichols has authored numerous published articles, essays, reviews, and opinion pieces in academic journals and newspapers on subjects including U.S. engagement with the world, transnationalism, the Spanish-American War, race and segregation, isolationism and internationalism, pacifism, WWI, progressivism, pluralism, citizenship, trans-Atlantic liberal reform, the philosophy of history, neutrality legislation, deliberative democracy, anti-imperialism, interwar American political economy, the media and politics, religion and secular thought, secularization, the Monroe Doctrine, and the historical foundations of current American foreign policy.
+Dr. Nichols has authored numerous published articles, essays, reviews, and opinion pieces in academic journals and newspapers on subjects including U.S. engagement with the world, transnationalism, grand strategy, the Spanish-American War, race and segregation, isolationism and internationalism, pacifism, WWI, progressivism, pluralism, citizenship, trans-Atlantic liberal reform, the philosophy of history, neutrality legislation, deliberative democracy, anti-imperialism, "interwar" American political economy, unilaterialism, patriotism, the media and politics, religion and secular thought, secularization, the Monroe Doctrine, and the historical foundations of current American foreign policy.

 Nichols also is a frequent writer and commentator on current American foreign and domestic policy and on historical insights regarding contemporary political and diplomatic events.
-He often appears on National Public Radio and Oregon Public Broadcasting, including on OPB's syndicated program "Think Out Loud" with Dave Miller.
-Nichols is on the editorial board of the Washington Post's "Made by History" section, his writing and analysis has appeared in the Washington Post, Oregonian, Chicago Sun-Times, Huffington Post, New York Daily News, Politico, Christian Science Monitor, Foreign Policy, History News Network, and numerous other venues.
+He often appears on National Public Radio and Oregon Public Broadcasting, including on OPB's syndicated program "Think Out Loud" with Dave Miller, as well as on a wide range of radio, television, podcast, and other forms of media.
+Nichols serves on the editorial board of the Washington Post's "Made by History" section, his writing and analysis has appeared in the Washington Post, Oregonian, Chicago Sun-Times, Huffington Post, New York Daily News, Politico, Christian Science Monitor, Foreign Policy, History News Network, and numerous other venues.

 At Oregon State Dr. Nichols teaches courses on the U.S. role in the world (1776-1898, 1898-present), isolationism and internationalism, religion and U.S. foreign relations, the Gilded Age and Progressive Era, international and transnational history, international relations and diplomacy, intellectual, cultural, and political history, and U.S. history since 1865.
 At Penn and UVa Nichols taught courses on isolationism and internationalism, the U.S. role in the world, the Gilded Age and Progressive Era, civil rights, American politics and culture since 1945, technology and world history (STS), international relations and diplomacy, intellectual, cultural, and political history.